ArjunC36532/MissileDodge/README.md

 # Space Dodge

-## Overview
+## Overview 🚀

-Space Dodge is an exciting arcade-style video game where you pilot a spaceship through an onslaught of enemy spaceships.
-Your mission is to dodge incoming enemy fire and destroy as many enemy ships as possible.
-The longer you last, the higher your score!
+Space Dodge is an adrenaline-pumping arcade masterpiece where you take command of a sleek spaceship, navigating through a relentless swarm of enemy vessels.
+Your objective?
+Dodge, weave, and obliterate your way to the highest score!

-## Controls
+## Controls 🎮

 - **W**: Move Up
 - **A**: Move Left